trskop/command-wrapper/man/command-wrapper.1.md

     This can indicate a version mismatch between Command Wrapper installation, and *subcommand*/*toolset* installation.

+`126`
+:   Failed while trying to execute external subcommand or other external
+    command.
+Probably a permission problem, or command is not an executable.

+`127`
+:   Unable to find external subcommand or other external command that we
+    Command Wrapper was trying to execute.
+Possibly a typo in the command name, or an issue with `$PATH` environment variable.

 *OTHER*
 :   Subcommands are free to use other *EXIT STATUS* codes if there is no
     *EXIT STATUS* defined for that purpose.
 See also *SUBCOMMAND PROTOCOL*.